vinaynaik96/21-days-of-Python/README.md

 This project is used by the following companies:

 - Day 1  : Introduction to Python
-- Day 2  : Variable
+- Day 2  : Keywords & Variable
 - Day 3  : Data Type
 - Day 4  : Operator
 - Day 5  : String